mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 Message Passing Interface (MPI) is a standard designed for data communication in parallel computing.
 The MPI standard defines useful library functions/routines in C, C++, and Fortran.
 Python interface is available for MPI.

-There are several MPI implementationos, such as `OpenMPI`, `MPICH`, `MVAPICH`, and `Intel MPI`, which work with Infiniband network for high-bandwidth data communication.
+There are several MPI implementations, such as `OpenMPI`, `MPICH`, `MVAPICH`, and `Intel MPI`, which work with Infiniband network for high-bandwidth data communication.

-=== "Engaging"

 ## MPI modules